Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Discussion

-There is currently a plethora of collective-state computing approaches emerging, such as compressed sensing, Bloom filters, reservoir computing, compressed sensing, etc., relying on distributed representations~\cite{CsabaCoupled2020}.
+There is currently a plethora of collective-state computing approaches emerging, such as compressed sensing, Bloom filters, reservoir computing, etc., relying on distributed representations~\cite{CsabaCoupled2020}.
 These approaches are rather disjoint, and typically focus on special purpose computing applications.
-VSAs have been shown to be able to formalize different types of collective-state computing, such as compressed sensing~\cite{FradySDR2020}, Bloom filters~\cite{ABF}, reservoir computing~\cite{Frady17, intESN}, and extreme learning machines/random vector functional link networks~\cite{intRVFL}.
-Thus, we see VSAs as a promising candidate framework for providing a ``lingua franca'' of collective-state computing.
+HDC/VSA has been shown to be able to formalize different types of collective-state computing including reservoir computing~\cite{Frady17, intESN}, Bloom filters~\cite{ABF}, compressed sensing~\cite{FradySDR2020}, randomized kernels~\cite{FradyFunctions2021, FradyFunctionsNICE2022}, and extreme learning machines/random vector functional link networks~\cite{intRVFL}.
+Thus, we see HDC/VSA as a promising candidate framework for providing a ``lingua franca'' of collective-state computing.

 \appendices